 Salisbury House Library Feature | Salisbury House & Gardens – Des Moines

-See this book on display in the Salisbury House library from March through May 2022.
+See these items on display in the Salisbury House library through January and February 2023.

 The Magic Box | Burling Library Lobby

-Three special editions of Ulysses by James Joyce:
+Three special editions of Leaves of Grass by Walt Whitman.

 – Author’s edition.
 Camden, New Jersey.
 1876.